 You will need access to a Windows or Macintosh computer with at least 2 GB of RAM and to a fast, reliable broadband Internet connection (e.g., cable, DSL).
 The recommended computer monitor and laptop screen size is at least 13 inches.
 Computer speakers or headphones are recommended for recorded content.
-A web cam is required for the exams.
+A headset microphone is recommended forlive audio sessions using course tools like Blackboard Collaborate.
 Computer hard disk space must allow for: